Stormy9/Stormy9.github.io/CS460/hwk_01/index.md

 But again, for a refresher and to play around with it to get acclimated again, I went to W3Schools for <a href="https://www.w3schools.com/html/default.asp" target="_blank">HTML</a> and <a href="https://www.w3schools.com/css/default.asp" target="_blank">CSS</a>.

-The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank">Mozilla Developer Network - HTML</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank>Mozilla Developer Network - CSS</a> sites recommended on Dr. Morse's site are also awesome -- easy to navigate and learn from, full of well-organized important stuff.
+The <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank">Mozilla Developer Network - HTML</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank">Mozilla Developer Network - CSS</a> sites recommended on Dr. Morse's site are also awesome -- easy to navigate and learn from, full of well-organized important stuff.

 For CSS, <a href="https://css-tricks.com/" target="_blank">CSS Tricks</a> is also a very good resource... for HTML, <a href="https://html.spec.whatwg.org/dev/" target="_blank">HTML: The Living Standard</a> is pretty cool, too.